The Foulkes Foundation

 Overview

 The Foulkes Foundation was established in 1972 by Dr. Ernest Foulkes to address a critical gap in medical research training.
 The Foundation provides fellowships to exceptional post-doctoral scientists who need a medical degree to pursue medical research careers.
-Since awarding its first fellowship in 1975, the Foundation has supported 306 Fellows in the UK over 48 years and nearly 200 Fellows in Israel (since expanding there in 1982).
+The first fellowship was awarded in 1975.
+In 1982, Dr. Foulkes extended the Fellowship programme to Israel.
 The Foundation's strategic approach is “investing in people, not projects,” with the goal of helping outstanding scientists become the research leaders of the future.
 Fellows have achieved remarkable success, including positions as Chief Executive of Cancer Research UK, recipients of the King Faisal International Prize in Medicine, and the Breakthrough Prize in Life Sciences.
-The Foundation also awards the biennial Academy of Medical Sciences Foulkes Foundation Medal (£1,500) and the triennial Senta Foulkes Research Prize (up to £2,500) for Israeli branch fellows.
+The Foundation also awards the biennial Academy of Medical Sciences Foulkes Foundation Medal and the triennial Senta Foulkes Research Prize for Israeli branch fellows.

 Funding Priorities